SBElswyth/domina/README.md

 * Implement benefits of Dominas

-* Make this work better on a smartphone screen.
+* Make this work better on a smartphone screen

 ###	Minor Tasks